Maurice Steijn: Sparta Rotterdam

 Maurice Steijn was appointed head coach of Sparta Rotterdam in April 2022, taking over from Henk Fraser with four matches remaining in the season and the club at the bottom of the Eredivisie table.
 Under his leadership, Sparta secured 10 points from those four games, finishing 14th and avoiding relegation.
 In the 2022–23 season, Steijn guided Sparta to a sixth-place finish and reached the final of the European play-offs.

 In June 2023, he departed to become head coach of Ajax after the Amsterdam club activated a clause in his contract.

 Ajax

 On 14 June 2023, Steijn was hired by Ajax on a three-year contract.
 On 23 October 2023, a day after a 4–3 loss to Utrecht placed it second-from-last on the Eredivisie table, Ajax announced that it was parting ways with Steijn after just two wins through eleven matches in charge.
 The club under Steijn experienced their worst ever start of a season, with only five points in seven matches, taking into consideration that the 1964–65 season was during a standard of two points for a win.

 Return to Sparta

 On 2 November 2024, Sparta Rotterdam announced that Steijn would return to the club on a contract until the end of the season.
+He departed the club by the end of the 2025–26 season.